bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 =========================

-Operations to be performed on the project's sample sheets can be found under the *Sheet Operations* dropdown.
+Operations to be performed on the project's sample sheets can be found under the :guilabel:`Sheet Operations` dropdown.
 These actions will be detailed in further sections under the manual.
 An example of the dropdown can be seen below.
 Note that available operations depend on the user's membership role in the project and the current status of the project sample sheets.

 .. figure:: _static/app_samplesheets/sheet_ops.png
     :align: center